micnncim/yreq/README.md

 # yreq

-`yreq` is a tool concurrently sending multiple HTTP POST requests by JSON using YAML file.
+`yreq` is a tool sending multiple HTTP POST requests by JSON using YAML file.

 ## Usage